 Let's take a look at the YouTube Money Calculator now and explore your potential for generating income from your passion for YouTube.

-YouTube Money Calculator
+Part 2: The Free YouTube Money Calculator

 If you don't know your CPM yet, don't worry because our tool can give you an estimated revenue calculation based on a commonly accepted range of CPM figures for your views.
-Using this number, the YouTube Money Calculator can give you potential revenue by video as well as by channel on a daily, monthly and yearly basis.
+Using this number, the YouTube Money Calculator can give you potential revenue by video as well as by channel on a daily, monthly, and yearly basis.
 Let's take a look:

 To use YouTube Money Calculator to get an estimated calculation of your revenue for a single video, simply set the number of views you get per day (or hope to get) and the CPM rates.
 If you don't know your CPM, the tool will automatically select a typical range based on the number of views.